Language of God

 Frances Collins 2006 book The Language of God, devoted to reconciling Judeo-Christians and evolutionists, misses many opportunities to do so.

-The renowned geneticist and leader of the Human Genome Project (assertedly the greatest achievement of our generation), completed the first-draft mapping of the 3 billion gene sequences in DNA in 2000, and now heads the National Institutes of Health.
+The renowned geneticist and leader of the Human Genome Project (assertedly the greatest achievement of our generation), completed the first-draft mapping of the 3 billion gene sequences in DNA in 2000.
+He now heads the National Institutes of Health.

-The book first tries to build bridges to atheists by recounting common misconceptions about the Salem Witch Trials, the Crusades, and the underlying beliefs of fundamentally violent Islam.
-This leads to unjustified self-criticisms of Christianity (Pg 41); however,
+The book first tries to build bridges to atheists by pandering to their 1. common misconceptions about the Salem Witch Trials, 2.
+Crusades, and 3. the underlying beliefs of fundamentally violent Islam.
+This leads to unjustified self-criticisms of Christianity (Pg 41); however ,

 Unexpurgated history shows witch trials ended because two Christian preachers objected to the execution of 20 Salem witches, ending the murder of tens of thousands in Europe.